SimonDegraeve/koa-browser-sync/README.md

 Usage
 -------------
 There is two ways to use this module.
-The first one start `browser-sync` within the Koa application and the second one inject the snippet from an environment variable.
-This is useful if you want to start `browser-sync` from a build tool like gulp, grunt, etc.

 1) Start `browser-sync` and inject the snippet with `init: true` (This option is set to false by default).

 ```js
 var koa = require('koa');
 var app = koa();